Privacy Policy

 We use the "Cloudflare" service.
 The provider is Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA (hereinafter "Cloudflare").

 Cloudflare offers a globally distributed content delivery network with DNS.
-Technically, this means that the information transfer between your browser and our website is routed through the Cloudflare network.
-This enables Cloudflare to analyse the data traffic between your browser and our website and to act as a filter between our servers and potentially malicious traffic from the Internet.
-In doing so, Cloudflare may also use cookies or other technologies to recognise Internet users, but these are used solely for the purpose described here.
+Technically, this means that the transfer of information between your browser and our website is routed through the Cloudflare network.
+This enables Cloudflare to analyse the data traffic between your browser and our website and to act as a filter between our servers and potentially malicious data traffic from the internet.
+Cloudflare may also use cookies or other technologies to recognise internet users, but these are used solely for the purpose described here.

-We have concluded a data processing agreement (DPA) in accordance with Art.
+We have concluded a contract for order processing (AV) in accordance with Art.
 28 GDPR with the above-mentioned provider.
-This is a contract required by data protection law, which ensures that the provider only processes the personal data of our website visitors in accordance with our instructions and in compliance with the GDPR.
+This is a contract required by data protection law , which ensures that the provider only processes the personal data of our website visitors in accordance with our instructions and in compliance with the GDPR.

 Hubspot

 We use Hubspot on this website.
-The provider is Hubspot Inc. 25 Street, Cambridge, MA 02141 USA (hereinafter referred to as Hubspot).
+The provider is Hubspot Inc. 25 Street, Cambridge, MA 02141 USA (hereinafter Hubspot).

-Hubspot enables us, among other things, to manage existing and potential customers as well as customer contacts.
+Among other things, Hubspot enables us to manage existing and potential customers as well as customer contacts.
 With the help of Hubspot, we are able to record, sort and analyse customer interactions via email, social media or telephone across various channels.
-The personal data collected in this way can be evaluated and used for communication with the potential customer or for marketing measures (e.g. newsletter mailings).
-With Hubspot, we are also able to record and analyse the user behaviour of our contacts on our website.
+The personal data collected in this way can be evaluated and used for communication with potential customers or for marketing measures (e.g. newsletter mailings).
+Hubspot also enables us to record and analyse the user behaviour of our contacts on our website.

-Since the relevant consent has been requested, processing is carried out exclusively on the basis of Art.
-6 para.
-1 lit. a GDPR and 25 para.
-1 TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's end device (e.g. device fingerprinting) within the meaning of the TDDDG.
+As the relevant consent has been requested, processing is carried out exclusively on the basis of Art.
+6 (1) lit. a GDPR and 25 (1) TDDDG, insofar as the consent covers the storage of cookies or access to information on the user's end device (e.g. device fingerprinting) within the meaning of the TDDDG.
 Consent can be revoked at any time.

-We have concluded a data processing agreement (DPA) in accordance with Art.
+We have concluded a contract for order processing (AV) in accordance with Art.
 28 GDPR with the above-mentioned provider.
-This is a contract required by data protection law, which ensures that the provider processes the personal data of our website visitors only in accordance with our instructions and in compliance with the GDPR.
+This is a contract required by data protection law, which ensures that the provider only processes the personal data of our website visitors in accordance with our instructions and in compliance with the GDPR.

 Clarity